 • Your real estate agent's critical role

-In a competitive real estate market, when the inventory of available homes is less than buyer demand, house bidding wars are very common.
+House bidding wars are very common in a competitive real estate market when the inventory of available homes is less than buyer demand.
 You may also hear this referred to as a "multiple offer situation" or "multiple offers."

-As a buyer, this is frustrating because all leverage in negotiation is usually lost, and the seller has all the power in selecting the offer that gives him or her the best terms possible in selling his or her home.
+As a buyer, this is frustrating because all leverage in negotiation is usually lost, and the seller has all the power to simply select the offer that gives him or her the best terms possible.

 In 2022, according to Redfin, 83% of homes sold in Spokane, Washington received multiple offers.
 16 other metropolitan areas in the United States had 70% or more homes sold in house bidding wars.
 Jacksonville wasn't too far behind.

 While the market has softened since the peak of these bidding wars, the fact remains that home inventory is still less than buyer demand.
 In turn, multiple offers are still being received by sellers.

 This listing of ours was a no-frills, basic, all original home that was built in 1994.
 It received over 120 showings in 3 days, 34 offers, and sold for $41,000 over the asking price to a cash buyer.